-Mostly light brown but you can meet some that range from grey to light brown.
+Mostly light brown, but you can meet some that range from grey to light brown.

-It’s a widely accepted breed in the world including Kenya.
+It’s a widely accepted breed in the world, including Kenya.

 It produces high-quality milk that is rich in nutritional elements, protein, and other minerals.

-Characteristics and behaviors
+Characteristics and behaviours

 - Like playing with their tongues